rzane/form/README.md

 The initial value for the form can be literally anything!
 Usually, it's an object, but it could be any type of value.

-The `useForm` function takes two generic parameters.
-The first describes the shape of your form state.
-The second is optional, but it describes the result of casting your form state with a validator.
-The casted value is what will be passed to `submit`.

-If your form doesn't require validation, see [useNoValidate](useNoValidate).

 #### Parameters